A sample of the adult (18+) waiver can be found here: ADULT WAIVER SAMPLE

 Go Kart racing is fun, but accidents can happen and as a result many precautions need to be taken.
 Certain people with underlying conditions should not be racing at all.
 These are individuals who are pregnant, have back or neck problems, heart conditions, or those who should not be doing any stressful or physically demanding activity.
 By no means is this a complete list, so if you have any doubts, please consult with your doctor.
 Before Karting, all drivers under the age of 18 must have our Parental / Legal Guardian waiver signed by their parent or legal guardian and must sign our Minor waiver personally.
 The Parental / Legal Guardian waiver can be signed online or in person at R1.
 Drivers 18 or older need only to personally sign our waiver.
 Drivers under 16 years of age must be accompanied by an adult who remains at the facility.

-If a karter is at least 6 years of age and is between 45″ – 57″ tall, they will be allowed to drive a “Mini” kart on the “Mini” track at a reduced speed level of 1 providing they comply with our rules and safety regulations.
+If a karter is at least 6 years of age and is between 45″ – 57″ tall, they will be allowed to drive a “Mini” kart at a reduced speed level of 1 providing they comply with our rules and safety regulations.
+Be aware MINI KARTING is only available from Monday to Thursday from 3PM till 10PM.

-To drive on our “Adult” track one must be at least 58″ tall.
-If a karter is under the age of 16 and meets the height standards of an “Adult” kart (58″), they will be allowed to drive an “Adult” kart on the “Adult” track at a reduced speed level of 2 providing they comply with our rules and safety regulations.
-If a karter is at least the age of 16 and meets the height standards of an “Adult” kart (58″), they will be allowed to drive an “Adult” kart on the “Adult” track at a faster speed level of 3 providing they comply with our rules and safety regulations.
+To drive in our “Adult” karts one must be at least 58″ tall.
+If a karter is under the age of 16 and meets the height standards of an “Adult” kart (58″), they will be allowed to drive an “Adult” kart at a reduced speed level of 2 providing they comply with our rules and safety regulations.
+If a karter is at least the age of 16 and meets the height standards of an “Adult” kart (58″), they will be allowed to drive an “Adult” kart at a faster speed level of 3 providing they comply with our rules and safety regulations.

 There are other rules that a driver needs to follow in order to minimize the risk of an accident and be allowed to participate at R1 Indoor Karting.
 Riding under the influence of drugs or alcohol is strictly prohibited.
 If you are going to drink alcohol at our establishment, this is to be done after you have completed your last race.
 Any person who fails or refuses to take a breathalyzer test, or appears to be under the influence, will not be permitted to race and will not receive a refund.
 Furthermore, anyone in our establishment who is legally drunk or under the influence may not drive a vehicle until they have sobered.
 If this situation occurs, please be a passenger, not a driver!